Ever wanted carrot cake, but in easy cookie form? I got your back with these indulgent carrot cake sandwich cookies.

-- Taking about 2 tablespoons of cookie dough, form a ball for each cookie and place on baking sheet at least 2 inches apart.
+- Taking about a heaping tablespoon of cookie dough, form a ball for each cookie and place on baking sheet at least 2 inches apart.
 Press the dough balls down slightly with your fingers to form thick discs.

 - Bake for 14 minutes.
 They'll still be soft, but they'll firm up a bit once cooled.

 - While the cookies are cooling, make the cream cheese frosting.

 - Dollop a tablespoon or two of frosting on the flat side of half of the cooled cookies.
 Complete your sandwiches with the other half of the cookies.